aspose-html-cloud/aspose-html-cloud-docs/content/html/conversion-api/conversion-sdk-api/html-converter/convert-html-to-pdf/_index.md

 In the example above, the source "html_file.html" file is taken in the default storage by its `inputPath` and the converted file saved in the "Html" storage folder.

 {{% alert color="primary" %}}
-HTML to PDF conversion occurs with the **default conversion options**: the resulting PDF document’s width and height correspond to A4, all margins have zero value, and Quality of jpeg compression is 95%.
+HTML to PDF conversion occurs with the **default conversion options**: the resulting PDF document’s width and height correspond to A4, all margins have zero value, and the Quality of jpeg compression is 95%.

 {{% /alert %}}

 ### **Example 2.** Convert HTML from the local file system to PDF with explicitly specified options and save to the storage